Emma (Fuller) Robbins was born on June 2, 1865 at Brownfield or Hopwood, Fayette County, PA, the daughter of Presley and Nancy (Warman) Fuller.

 Little is known about the rest of Emma's long life.
 She survived her husband by 40 years.

-In her later years, she resided in the home of her unmarried daughter Mary Robbins in Bryson Hill near Dunbar.
+In later age, she resided in the home of her unmarried daughter Mary Robbins in Bryson Hill near Dunbar.
 In 1947, she suffered the death of 23-year-old granddaughter Bessie Mae Robbins, and again in 1953 endured the passing of her adult grandson, Paul Robbins.

 At some point in time, the local Ladies Aid Society in Dunbar sold "name petals" for 10 cents each to the people of Dunbar in order to raise needed funds.
 Emma was one of the purchasers, among others including her son Beth and sister in law Minerva (Bodkin) Minerd.
 Each donor's name was stitched with red threads onto white fabric petals which eventually formed the shape of flowers superimposed on top of squares.
 The squares were sewn together into an attractive red and white banner, in the collection of resident Mae Hardy, who passed it down to her niece Doris (Porter) Rockwell.